LibbyWin/student/README.md

 vocab and spell check!
 use 'am i responsive' web tool did anything fail? why did it fail?
-Due to an error with mongodb i originally started writing my code within JsFiddle.
+Due to an error with mongodb I originally started writing my code within JsFiddle.
 An online code editor which allows you to preview your work immedietly.
-This ensured me that i was creating the correct code even though I couldnt see it on my preview when using GitPod.
+This ensured me that I was creating the correct code even though I couldnt see it on my preview when using GitPod.

 ## Code Validation
-use W3C validator for HTML
-use W3C validator for CSS
+- Throughout this project I ensured that I was making use of W3C validator for both CSS and HTML.
+This allowed for me to check my code writing and to check there were no errors.
-use pep8 online tool to validate python syntax
+- To check my python code I used pep8 an online tool to validate my python syntax.

 ## Deployment
 where is the live site hosted(heroku)

 ## Credits
-All images were from Pixabay.com and Pexels.com template
+- All images were sourced from Pixabay.com and Pexels.com
-Thanks to my University friends who told me about all their weird cheap student meals, even if some were not included in the website.
+- Thanks to all my university friends who told me about all their weird and cheap student meals, even if some were not included in the website.

 ## Acknowledgements
 Thanks to everyone on the Slack community for helping me with issues that I encountered.
 Thank you to the Tutors at the Code Institute for their help when i was really struggling.

 ## Disclaimer
 This project is for educational use only.